sarutlaa/tinitiate-aws-glue/markdown/athena.md

 * AWS Glue Data Catalog: Stores these notes in an organized manner, making it easy for you and other AWS services to understand and use the data efficiently.

 ## Athena Console Walkthrough
+### Method 1 Access: Using Glue Data Crawler and Catalog
 1. Connecting to AWS Data Catalog and choosing the database from Glue.
 2. Executing ANSI SQL Queries in Athena.

+### Method 2 Access: Reading from S3 without crawler
-3. Creating table to directly read the data from S3 (CSV File) without crawler sample SQL query:
+1. Creating table to directly read the data from S3 (CSV File) from specified location sample SQL query:
    ```sql
     CREATE EXTERNAL TABLE IF NOT EXISTS AwsDataCatalog.tinitiate_athena.pq_sample_athena (